-In teaching Pilates, Krista encourages curiosity and exploration with students, feeling the body producing movement from the "inside out," rather than trying to duplicate choreography.
-She frequently tells students to spend more time on the journey, rather than rushing to the destination.
+Krista encourages curiosity and exploration, feeling the body producing movement from the "inside out," rather than trying to duplicate choreography--thus spending more time on the movement journey, rather than rushing to the destination.

 Krista has always had a passion for supporting community health and wellness; she worked for Kaiser Permanente for 15 years, performing and producing free, theatre-based health education programs.

 When she’s not practicing, teaching, researching, or dreaming about "the Pilates," Krista loves to cook and take hikes with her favorite canine buddy, Miles.
 Her favorite hike so far is Half Dome—and she makes a fabulous vegan cheesecake!

 - Senior Teacher

-Sophia has had the good fortune to work with a wide range of people over the years: Athletes, dancers, women who are pregnant and postpartum, those rehabilitating from injuries, as well as people with chronic conditions such as Parkinson's and scoliosis.
-While her training and foundation are classical, Sophia remains fluid and open to the many variations of the Pilates Method, in order to meet each client as an individual, and remain fluid to their unique strengths and challenges.
+Sophia has had the good fortune to work with a wide range of people over the years: Athletes, dancers, women who are pregnant and postpartum, those rehabilitating from injuries and surgery, as well as people with chronic conditions such as Parkinson's, rheumatoid arthritis, and scoliosis.
+While her training and foundation are solidly classical, she strives to meet each client as an individual, and remain fluid to their unique strengths and challenges.

-Sophia graduated from the Advanced Teacher Training Program at The Pilates Center in Boulder, CO in 2001.
-Sophia has found inspiration from continuing education workshops with Amy Alpers, Rachel Segel, Debra Kolwey, Leah Wecksler, Kim Haroche, Cara Reeser, Amy Lange, Mimi Berger and Dean Juhan.
-Sophia has also completed The Pilates Center Masters Program and the Balanced Body Mentorship Program with Amy Alpers.
+Sophia graduated from the Advanced Teacher Training Program at The Pilates Center in Boulder, CO. in 2001, and has continued to find inspiration from continuing education with Amy Alpers, Rachel Segel, Debra Kolwey, Leah Wecksler, Kim Haroche, Cara Reeser, Amy Lange, Mimi Berger and Dean Juhan.
+She has also completed The Pilates Center Masters Program, and the Balanced Body Passing The Torch Mentorship Program with Amy Alpers.
 In 2017, Sophia became a Host Advisor for The Pilates Center Teacher Training Program.
 Sophia is also a Level I practitioner of NeuroKinetic Therapy.